chris-gud/Sphere-Array-Atomic-Orbital-Simulation/README.md

 # HYDROGEN ATOM ORBITAL SIMULATOR
-Atomic orbital simulator using a sphere-array discretization to approximate wavefunctions in 3D.
+Atomic orbital simulator using a sphere-array discretization to depict wavefunctions in 3D.
 Focuses on orbital geometry, internal structure, and symmetry with numerical sampling.

 BY CHRIS GUDMUNDSEN
 DEC.
 2024